mbenfriha/ying-yang-react/README.md

 React Ying Yang consist on a React boilerplate who can pretend to consume any API and make component testable and re-usable.

-We will produce a boilerplate with 3 way :
+We will produce a boilerplate with 3 way to follow :

 - Simple and elegant.
 - Use latest package.